 Immediately after graduating from the rehabilitation program, Brandon started teaching a class at The Salvation Army on Monday nights, looking to help others in need just as he was in need.
-He now has mended his relationship with his sister, brother-in-law and three nephews and is hoping to work on his relationships with other friends and family members.
-Brandon currently lives in his own home, works full time as an intake specialist with The Salvation Army and does tile work on the side.
+He now has mended his relationship with his sister, brother-in-law, and three nephews and is hoping to work on his relationships with other friends and family members.
+Brandon currently lives in his own home, works full time as Fayetteville’s Shelter/CSRC Director with The Salvation Army, and does tile work on the side.

-Brandon says that coming to The Salvation Army and working here is what keeps him sober.
+Brandon said that coming to The Salvation Army and working there is what keeps him sober.
 He feels that this is the only setting where he has ever truly felt in place.

 “Anybody that is currently addicted to opioids should go get help,” said Brandon.
 “You’re welcome to come talk to me.
 No matter how far down you’ve gone there is a way out.”